 Imagine walking into a small creek in search of a stone.
 It is an easy and fun challenge.
 Let us upgrade the small creek to a small river.
 This time you are to retrieve a certain type of stone.
 Ah, now it’s tougher.

-Finally, what if fast flowing water encircles your neck and you must find a specific stone?
-How long before you recognize you are in too deep?
+Finally, the river is a vast whirlpool.
+Water spins you up to your neck, and you must find a specific stone.
+How long before you admit you are in too deep?

-If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, please call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).
-Hope and help can be yours.
+If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, in the U.S. call the National Suicide Prevention Lifeline 1-800-273-TALK (8255), or for a list of international suicide hotlines, go here.